 References in this policy to schools include a reference to academies and free schools unless otherwise stated.
-References in this policy to the executive headteacher include a reference to an academy or free school principal and references to the governing body include references to governing boards and/or trust boards as applicable.
+References in this policy to the headteacher include a reference to an academy or free school principal and references to the governing body include references to governing boards and/or trust boards as applicable.

 Document Control

 Title Flexible Working Requests Policy and Procedure

-Date November 2023
+Date 6 April 2024

-Supersedes Flexible Working Requests Policy and Procedure September 202
+Supersedes Flexible Working Requests Policy and Procedure October 2021

-Amendments Updated to take account of Equality & Human Rights Commission (EHRC)'s Equality Act 2010 Employment Statutory Code of Practice, the DfE guidance on flexible working in schools (last updated October 2019) and to refer to the Data Protection Act 2018
+Amendments To reflect changes introduced by The Employment Relations (Flexible Working) Act 2023 and the Flexible Working (Amendment) Regulations 2023

+Related Maternity Policy

-Related policies/guidance Maternity Policy Paternity Policy Other "family friendly" policies Equality Policy
+policies/guidance Paternity Policy

+Other "family friendly" policies

+Equality Policy

-Review 2 years
+Review 1 year

 Author HR and People, One Education Ltd

-Date adopted by Governing Body
+Date adopted by Governing Body May 2024

 Equality Statement: - Under the public sector equality duty (PSED), all schools/academies must have due regard to the need to eliminate discrimination, harassment and victimisation and any other conduct prohibited by the Equality Act 2010; to advance equality of opportunity between those who share a relevant protected characteristic and those who do not share it and to foster good relations across all protected characteristics.
 This means schools/academies must take into account equality considerations when policies are being developed, adopted and implemented.
 The One Education HR and People team regularly reviews all policies and procedures which are recommended to schools/academies to ensure compliance with education and employment legislation including the Equality Act 2010.
 Consultation with schools/academies is an important part of this review process.
-Executive headteachers, Principals and Governing Bodies are asked to contact the HR and People team via the HROne Helpline if they believe there are any negative equality impacts in their school/academy in relation to the application of this policy/procedure.
+Headteachers, Principals and Governing Bodies are asked to contact the HR and People team via the HROne Helpline if they believe there are any negative equality impacts in their school/academy in relation to the application of this policy/procedure.
 Schools should also contact HR and People team if they need to access this policy in a different format.